An Adaptive Neuro-Controller Developed for a Prosthetic Hand Wrist: INTRODUCTION

 \section{INTRODUCTION}

-Soft robotic prostheses \cite{ref1} signify an innovative advancement that provides individuals with limb disabilities a more comfortable and natural range of motion than traditional rigid prosthetics.
-The integration of soft continuum sections facilitates complex movements, making them ideal for various applications.
-Elastic wires embedded within these soft segments act as tendons, offering flexibility, lightweight properties, affordability, and the capacity to withstand significant tensile forces.
-The use of Neural Network (NN) based Model Reference Adaptive Controller (MRAC) for managing soft continuum sections significantly enhances system performance through real-time learning and adaptation \cite{wmrac}.
-This sophisticated control approach merges NN principles with adaptive control methods, enabling effective adjustments to dynamic environments and fluctuating system parameters.
-By implementing the adaptive NN- based neuro-controller, systems can achieve greater accuracy and stability, as it continuously fine-tunes its control actions based on environmental feedback.
-This feature is especially advantageous in complex and nonlinear systems where conventional control techniques may face challenges.
-Additionally, the adaptive neuro-controller aids in optimizing performance metrics, resulting in more efficient operations and lower energy consumption, making it an essential tool across various applications, including robotics, automotive systems, and industrial automation.
-The key contributions of this work are outlined as follows:
+Soft robotic prostheses \cite{ref1,4} represent a cutting-edge innovation that offers individuals with limb impairments a more comfortable and natural range of motion compared to conventional rigid prostheses.
+Constructed from flexible materials, these soft prostheses emulate the dynamics of human muscles and tendons, allowing for greater adaptability and responsiveness to the user's specific requirements.
+The incorporation of soft continuum sections enables intricate movements, making them suitable for a wide array of applications.
+Elastic wires integrated with these soft continuum segments function as tendons, providing flexibility, lightweight characteristics, cost-effectiveness, and the ability to endure substantial tensile forces.
+The importance of employing an adaptive neuro-controller for manipulating soft continuum sections assists in enhancing system performance through real-time learning and adaptation.
+This advanced control strategy integrates neural network (NN) principles with adaptive control techniques, allowing it to adjust to dynamic environments and varying system parameters effectively.
+By utilizing the adaptive neuro controller, systems can achieve improved accuracy and stability, as it continuously refines its control actions based on feedback from the environment.
+This capability is particularly beneficial in complex and nonlinear systems where traditional control methods may struggle.
+Furthermore, the adaptive neuro controller can facilitate the optimization of performance metrics, leading to more efficient operation and reduced energy consumption, thereby making it a valuable tool in various applications, including robotics, automotive systems, and industrial automation.
+The major contributions of the presented work are as follows: \begin{itemize} \item Modelling of a soft continuum wrist based on the Timoshenko beam theory. \item Development of a hybrid NN and Timoshenko model-based controller for the wrist motions. \item A comparison study of the proposed controller with similar controllers to demonstrate the advantages of the proposed controller. \item Experimental validations proving the effectiveness of the proposed controller during real-time implementations with reduced computational effort. \end{itemize} The structure of this paper is organized as follows: Section 2 reviews existing literature concerning the advancement of controllers for soft continuum mechanisms.
+Modeling methodologies are detailed in Section 3.
+Adaptive neuro-controller strategy is illustrated in Section 4.
+Section 5 showcases the simulation and experimental findings.
+Finally, Section 6 concludes the study.